The acronym FUD stands for Fear, Uncertainty and Doubt.

 When it comes to trading or investing, emotions are your enemy.
 More often than not, they will lead you astray.

-If feelings of fear, uncertainty and doubt being to creep in, the most important questions to ask yourself are:
+If feelings of fear, uncertainty and doubt start to creep in, the most important questions to ask yourself are:

 - Why did I invest in this in the first place?